goraczkomonika/CCL1/diary.md

 I created the game idea and talked about it to Victor.
 After I got a green light on my idea, I started coding.
 I created a base for the game, but it still wasn’t running.

 14.01.2025 (Tuesday)
 I was coding the whole day.
 I managed to create something that starts to look like a game.
+I also decided that I have to comment my code very thoroughly, so I can actually understand it and have my notes always around.

 15.01.2025 (Wednesday)
 I started to work hard on the drawings.
 I drew a sprite sheet, started on the background, platforms and the flag.